syamsoul/laravel-datatable-ssp/README.md

 This package allows you to manage your DataTable from server-side in Laravel app (inspired by [original DataTable SSP](https://github.com/DataTables/DataTablesSrc/blob/master/examples/server_side/scripts/ssp.class.php)).

-You can refer [here](https://datatables.net/examples/data_sources/server_side) about the implementation of original DataTable SSP.
+You can refer [here (click here)](https://datatables.net/examples/data_sources/server_side) about the implementation of original DataTable SSP.

 &nbsp;